ntd/xsettings/README.md

 ----------

-To get the introspection data needed, the code heavily leverages the XMacros technique (hence the X in XSettings).
-This in turn means this cannot be a library: the source code must be embedded in your project.
+To get the introspection data needed, the code heavily leverages the preprocessor using the X-Macro technique (hence the X in XSettings).
+This in turn means this project cannot be a library: the source code must be embedded in some way into your project.

-A typical way to include XSettings in you project could be:
+The typical way of doing it is:

 1. copy `xsettings.c` and `xsettings.h` to your source folder
 2. define `xsettings-schema.h`